Kobayashi, Miyazaki: Local attractions

 Kobayashi Castle was a castle on a hill in the plains.
 It is also known as Mitsuyama Castle or Minoyama Castle.
 Currently, Shiroyama Park.

-In 1566, the Daimyo of Himuka-no-Kuni, Ito Yoshisuke commanded Mera Shigekata, the lord of Suki castle, to build a castle as a restraining one for Shimazu, the daimyo of Satsuma and as a front-line base for the Iino Castle attack.
+In 1566, Ito Yoshisuke commanded Mera Shigekata, the lord of Suki castle, to build a castle to defend against the Shimazu, the daimyo of Satsuma and as a front-line base for the Iino Castle attack.
 The Iwase river (now Ishigori river) surrounds the west, north and east of this Kobayashi castle, forming like a natural moat, and the southern part faces cliffs of shirasu soil, which is volcanic ash soil making it difficult to climb.
 The Kobayashi castle was protected by the natural hazards that cannot be easily reached to the castle.
-At first it was called Mitsuyama Castle or Minoyama Castle, however there was another castle called the same for Kitahara, so Ito’s castle was renamed Kobayashi Castle since it was in Kobayashi Village.
+At first it was called Mitsuyama Castle or Minoyama Castle, however there was another castle called the same for Kitahara, so Ito's castle was renamed Kobayashi Castle since it was in Kobayashi Village.
 At present, it is a privately owned land.
 There are markers, such as the indicator of the Honmaru, the main bailey, but most of part is covered with grove of mixed trees.